 This section continued to provide instruction consistent with the North Carolina Essential Standards.
-The Academy of Reading/Academy of Math remediation program remained a focal point in foundational skill building for those students who need additional support.
-An additional remediation program was introduced for our Exceptional Students.
+Teachers were able to supplement their direct instruction with computer-based instructional programs such as PLATO and The Academy of Reading and Academy of Math.
+Remediation programs were continued to be used for our Exceptional Students.
 The Start-to-Finish CORE Curriculum pairs comprehensive reading instruction with simplified classic works of literature.
 This combination helps students in grades 6-12 move beyond sight words and into foundational reading skills aligned with the rigorous Common Core State Standards.
 Learning is explicitly transferred to life skills-creating a connection between a student's book learning and real life.
-The Education section continued its practice of assessing student's academic skills upon admission and release from commitment status and the crafting of Scholastic Development Plans, remediation-focused Personal Education Plans, and federally mandated Individualized Education Plans for Exceptional Students.
+The Education section continued its practice of assessing student's academic skills upon admission and release from commitment status and the crafting of Scholastic Development Plans and federally mandated Individualized Education Plans for Exceptional Students.
 Students assigned to YDCs were eligible to earn either a high school diploma or a high school equivalency certificate.
 Each YDC partnered with a local community college that provided instruction and testing for eligible youth.